 B. Students, 18 and older, must be registered Virginia voters and provide a copy of their voter registration card.
 Students under the age of 18 are required to provide a copy of a picture ID with their home address, providing proof of residency.

 - Applications will be available on the Virginia Sheriffs’ Institute website by January 31, 2018.

 - Applications must be submitted online with all required documents and information by May 1, 2018.
 The deadline will be strictly adhered to.

 - Two types of scholarships will be awarded, one to full-time students and one to part-time students.
 All the scholarship awards to students will be consistent, i.e. all check amounts will be the same, depending on the type.

 - Only majors in the criminal justice field will qualify for a scholarship.
 Those majoring in law or pursuing a career as a lawyer will not be considered a criminal justice major.

-- Only students attending Virginia colleges and universities will be considered.
+- Only students attending Virginia colleges and universities for the 2018-19 school year will be considered.

 - Applications must be completed online and electronically signed, or the student will not be considered.

 - Certificates of award will be mailed to the individual sheriffs’ offices by the end of May 2018.

 - After verification by the students of chosen college/major, checks will be made payable to the educational institution indicated on the application.
 College or university student IDs will be required to issue a scholarship check.